Undergraduate Science Requirement

-3. Take assembled materials to 406 Schermerhorn where the Undergraduate Curriculum Assistant will check them for completeness.
+3. Email assembled materials to the UCA ([email protected]) where the Undergraduate Curriculum Assistant will check them for completeness.
 IMPORTANT: As a GS Student, you must submit all required paperwork in the same semester in which you declare a major; failure to meet this deadline may result in the loss of eligibility for transfer credit toward the major or concentration.

 4. Answer any questions from the Program Advisor.
 The UCA will pass your submission on to a Psychology Program Advisor, who will contact you if he or she has any questions or requires additional materials in order to review your request.

 5. If permission is granted.
 Once the Program Advisor has reviewed your request, the UCA will let you know whether or not permission has been granted.
-If it has, you will need to visit the Psychology Department Office to pick up a copy of the signed form.
+If it has, the UCA will email you a copy of the signed form.
 You are responsible for bringing a copy of the signed form to your GS advisor in order to complete this process.